Palanga

 Palanga (Palonga) is a resort city in western Lithuania, on the shore of the Baltic Sea.
 The city's population as of January 2025 was 18,551.

 Palanga is the busiest and the largest summer resort in Lithuania and has sandy beaches (18 km, 11 miles long and up to 300 metres, 1000 ft wide) and sand dunes.

 Officially Palanga has the status of a city municipality and includes Šventoji, Nemirseta, Būtingė, Palanga International Airport and other settlements, which are considered as part of the city of Palanga.

 Etymology

 The name of the town is likely of Curonian origin, as proposed by the linguist Kazimieras Būga.
 The primary argument is the suffix "-ng-", which is particularly distinctive of Curonian toponyms (Gandinga, Ablinga, Būtingė, etc.).

 The root pal-, furthermore, is also associated with the landscape of lowlands or marshes.
 This is exemplified by the Lithuanian palios, which translates to "large marsh", and the Latvian palas, meaning "marshy lake shore".
 These are ancient words with equivalents in other Indo-European languages, including Dacian pala, meaning "marsh, swamp, spit" and Latin palus, meaning "marsh".
 Therefore, the original meaning of the name Palanga may have been related to lowlands, marshes, flooded meadows, or similar terms.

-In other language Palanga is referred to as: Polangen; Połąga.
+In other languages Palanga is referred to as: Polangen; Połąga.